curioushuman/curious-outcomes-k8s/README.md

 ### Update: 2022-04-25

-This is vastly improved now I've moved everything out of the Hlm umbrella chart.
+This is vastly improved now I've moved everything out of the Helm umbrella chart.
 However, there is still the risk of file overwriting where any dependency is included so do be careful.

 ## Inspiration